bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/distributing.rst

 * A **packaged application** is an application that is bundled into one file, hosted in the Chrome Web Store, and downloaded to the user's machine.
-* An **extension** is similar to a packaged application&mdash;the application is bundled into one file, hosted in the Chrome Web Store, and downloaded to the user's machine&mdash;but the application is specifically designed to extend the functionality of the Chrome browser.
+* An **extension** is similar to a packaged application---the application is bundled into one file, hosted in the Chrome Web Store, and downloaded to the user's machine---but the application is specifically designed to extend the functionality of the Chrome browser.
 * A **hosted application** is an application that is hosted somewhere other than the Chrome Web Store (such as your own web server or